koladev32/django-aws-docker-github-actions/README.md

 ## Env Vars

 Make sure to provide the necessary environment variables.
-Create a `.env` file in the root directory and follow the structure of the `env.example` file.
+Create a `.env` file in the root directory and follow the structure of the `.env.example` file.

 ## Migrate and Start the server